stephenkettley/gridlock/README.md

 # Gridlock
 A memory based game I invented called Gridlock.
+This game was built using vanilla HTML, CSS and JS.